-Temperature limit
+X Temperature limit

 Manufacturer

+${\mathbb M}$ Date of Manufacture

+CE CE Mark

+EC REP Authorised Representative in the European Community

+UK CA UKCA Marking

+Importer

+\bigcirc Single sterile barrier system

-Batch code
+LOT Batch code

-Unique Device Identifier
+UDI Unique Device Identifier

-Type BF applied part
+Ϊ Type BF applied part

+CODE Sensor code

+2 Do not re-use

+\sum Use-by date

+REF Catalogue number

+SN Serial number

+Caution

+STERILE Sterilised by irradiation

+Sterile Barrier.
+Refer to Instructions for Use if opened or damaged.

+Humidity limitation

-Sensor code CODE Do not re-use Use-by date REF Catalogue number Serial number SN Caution Sterilised by irradiation STERILE R Humidity limitation Do not use if package is damaged.
+Do not use if package is damaged.

+For Sterile Barrier: Do not use if the product sterile barrier system or its packaging is compromised.

 This product must not be disposed of via municipal waste collection.
+Separate collection for electrical and electronic equipment waste per Directive 2012/19/EU in the European Union, and per Regulations 2013 (No. 3113) in the UK is required.
 Contact the manufacturer for details.